alexmohr/worf/README.md

 * Configuration files are not 100% compatible, Worf is using toml files instead, for most part this only means strings have to be quoted
 * Color files are not supported
 * `line_wrap` is now called `line-wrap`
+* Wofi has a C-API, that is not and won't be supported.

 ## Dropped arguments
 * `mode`, use show